Supernova is released in cinemas nationwide from June 25th.

-In 2015, Harry MacQueen’s directorial debut Hinterland wowed critics with an intimate and delicate portrayal of love.
-The naturalistic style of the film surrounded by the human need for emotional connection.
-And now he is back with Supernova, his second feature film in the director’s chair.
-A film that not only builds on the style of his debut but does so with a heartfelt and compelling level of intimacy and emotion.
-As the deep and enduring love of an older gay couple faces the crushing loss of early-onset dementia.
-With one navigating a future of care as his loved one vanishes.
-While at the same time, the other quietly plans for the future as dementia eats away at his very being.
+In 2015, Harry MacQueen’s directorial debut, Hinterland, wowed critics with an intimate and delicate portrayal of love, and now he is back with his second feature in the director’s chair.
+Supernova not only builds on the themes present in his directorial debut but does so with a compelling level of intimacy and emotion.
+Here the deep and enduring love of an older gay couple faces the crushing horror and loss of early-onset dementia as both men navigate an uncertain future in differing ways.

-With their ageing camper van packed, Tusker (Stanley Tucci) and his partner Sam (Colin Firth) embark on a holiday in the Lake District.
-The rolling hills, lakes and woodland a perfect getaway from their busy lives as an author and pianist.
-Both men bickering as they drive through the picturesque landscape, sharing memories of their previous trips.
-While at the same time, looking forward to visiting family and friends, their final stop a rare public piano recital from Sam.
+Tusker (Stanley Tucci) and his partner Sam (Colin Firth) are about to embark on a holiday in the Lake District – the rolling hills, lakes and woodland an escape from their busy lives as an author and a pianist.
+As they drive, they share memories of their previous trips while bickering about the plans for their journey as they look forward to visiting family and friends before a rare public piano recital from Sam.

 But, as Sam pulls over at a service station for food and drinks, Tusker goes missing.
-With Sam desperately searching for his partner, only to find him standing vacantly on a nearby road, their dog at his side.
-The reality of their trip far more precious than it first seems, as Tusker slowly retreats from his hard-fought battle with early-onset dementia.
-The couple’s vacation a final opportunity to be together as equals, before Tusker vanishes into a mere shadow of himself.
+Sam desperately searches for his partner, only to find him standing on a nearby road, their dog at his side.
+It is clear that this trip is far more precious than it first seems as Tusker slowly succumbs to early-onset dementia.
+Here the couple’s vacation is a final opportunity to be together as equals before Tusker vanishes into himself.

-For Tusker, a man who has spent his life writing, the horror of dementia is becoming ever more visible.
-His notebook slowly becoming a journal of vacuous scribbles as the unavoidable terror of losing himself, comes into view.
-While for Sam, his love and care for Tusker hides his sadness and mourning for a partner not yet lost.
-However, for both, the discussions of what comes next have been shielded by a need for strength, as they attempt to protect one another.
-Their trip a final opportunity to face the heartbreaking choices and decisions they must both make.
+Tusker is a man who has spent his life writing, battling his dementia every step of the way while his notebook slowly descends into a series of scribbles.
+While Sam has not yet accepted that Tusker is struggling to keep things together, hiding his sadness with a relentless belief that everything is just fine.
+For both men, the discussions of what comes next have been shielded by a need for strength as they attempt to protect one another, their trip a final opportunity to face the heartbreaking choices and decisions they must both make.

-The sheer emotional power of Supernova sits within Harry Macqueen’s mature and tender screenplay, the dialogue intuitive and free from embellishment.
-But when this is placed in the hands of Firth and Tucci, Supernova becomes a stunning slice of theatre.
-Both men encapsulating the pain, love and care of a couple facing their greatest challenge.
-A challenge that can no longer be avoided despite their undying love for one another.
+The emotional power of Supernova sits within Harry Macqueen’s mature and tender screenplay and play-like structure.
+But when this is placed in the hands of Firth and Tucci, Supernova becomes a stunning slice of character-driven drama.
+Here both men encapsulate the pain, love and fear of a couple facing their greatest challenge – a challenge that can no longer be avoided.

 Director: Harry Macqueen